gvwilson/teachtogether.tech/_chapters_en/gloss.md

 practice in which the learner covers up key facts or terms during a first pass through material, then checks their recall on a second pass.

-**Reflecting listening**{:#g:reflective-listening}: The practice of paraphrasing a speaker's point back to them immediately after hearing it in order to confirm understanding.

 **Reflective practice**{:#g:reflective-practice}: see *deliberate practice*.